akarhtutkaung/Back2Town/README.md

 ### Weather
 - Incorporate Particle System
-  - Snows fall down onto the ground and once it reaches, it disappear
+  - Snows fall down according to the breeze/wind onto the ground and once it reaches, it disappear

 https://user-images.githubusercontent.com/76828992/193471994-3a5c096c-0de1-499c-95e7-5fa32de6498e.mp4